-Donald A. Wuchterl, 53, became a director on April 14, 2021 and currently serves as member of the Nominating and Corporate Governance Committee.
-Since April 2021, Mr. Wuchterl has served as Senior Vice President and Chief Manufacturing Officer at T-knife Therapeutics, a next-generation T-cell receptor company developing innovative therapeutics for the benefit of solid tumor patients where he is responsible for all Chemistry, Manufacturing and Controls ("CMC") functions.
-From 2016 to 2021, Mr. Wuchterl served as Senior Vice President, Technical Operations and Quality at Audentes Therapeutics (an Astellas company), a gene therapy company focused on developing and commercializing innovative products for patients living with serious, life-threatening rare neuromuscular diseases.
+Donald A. Wuchterl, 54, became a director on April 14, 2021 and currently serves as member of the Nominating and Corporate Governance Committee and the Audit Committee.
+Since August 2022, Mr. Wuchterl has provided consulting services on Chemistry, Manufacturing and Controls (CMC) and Technical Operations executive leadership services to several pre-clinical gene therapy companies.
+From April 2021 to August 2022, Mr. Wuchterl served as Senior Vice President and Chief Manufacturing Officer at T-knife Therapeutics, a next-generation T-cell receptor company developing innovative therapeutics for the benefit of solid tumor patients where he is responsible for all Chemistry, Manufacturing and Controls ("CMC") functions.
+From 2016 to 2021, Mr. Wuchterl served as Senior Vice President, Technical Operations and Quality at Audentes Therapeutics (an Astellas company), a gene therapy company focused on developing and commercializing innovative products for patients living with serious, lifetheratening rare neuromuscular diseases.
 From 2012 to 2016, Mr. Wuchterl served as Senior Vice President and Chief Operating Officer at Cytovance Biologics, a leading biopharmaceutical contract manufacturing company.
-Prior to Cytovance, Mr. Wuchterl held positions of increasing responsibility with Dendreon, Shire HGT, Amgen, Biogen Idec and Roche.
+Prior to Cytovance, Mr. Wuchterl held positions of increasing responsibility with Dendreon, Shire HGT, Amgen, Biogen Idea and Roche.
 Mr. Wuchterl has a B.S. in Business Administration from Colorado Technical University and an M.B.A. from Fitchburg State University.
-Mr. Wuchterl's qualifications to serve on Abeona's Board include his over 29 years of experience in the life sciences industries, with senior roles in operations and CMC across several different product types.
+Mr. Wuchterl's qualifications to serve on Abeona's Board include his over 30 years of experience in the life sciences industries, with senior roles in operations and CMC across several different product types.
 He also brings significant experience building out and leading new current Good Manufacturing Practice ("cGMP") organizations and facilities.

-Directors Whose Terms Expire at the Annual Meeting and Who Are Not Standing for Reelection
+Directors Whose Terms Expire at the Annual Meeting in 2026 (Class 1 Directors)